 Course Evaluation Timeline

-Though dates vary from semester to semester, the course evaluation timeline always includes predetermined windows for making sure courses are current in the registrar’s master course schedule and custom questions are added (if desired).
+Though dates vary from semester to semester, the course evaluation timeline includes predetermined windows for making sure courses are current in the registrar’s master course schedule and custom questions are added (if desired).
 We notify instructors and departments by email as deadlines approach.

 |October 12||Administrative window opens (time to verify course information and add custom questions.)|